 If you find it difficult to leave home, the good news is that online therapy is an option.

-Because a therapist simply needs to speak with you to treat you, online therapy is a totally viable option in treating depression.
+After all, a therapist simply needs to speak with you to help treat you; thus, online therapy is a totally viable option in treating depression.

 You can meet with a therapist from the comfort of your own home, on your schedule.